mikeyt120/swash_zone_tracing_SAI2020/README.md

 **Acknowledgements:**
 * Prof. Tom Baldock - supervisor of the coastal aspects of this project
 * Assoc.
 Prof. Marcus Gallagher - supervisor of the ML aspects of this project
-* Dr. Hannah Power - provider of many of the timestacks
+* Dr. Hannah Power - provided many of the timestacks
-* Dr. Caio Stringari - provider of many of the timestacks
+* Dr. Caio Stringari - provided many of the timestacks.
+Also check out his github repository, it has heaps of cool machine learning applications to coastal engineering problems. https://github.com/caiostringari